Dark Mode Light Mode

 We quickly realized that we would have to get one of those tanks and attach it to the stove!
 I ran to the truck and asked him if we could get one of those gas tanks.
 He attached it at the back of our house with a hose through the wall to our stove.
 It worked!

-Expats in erbil
+Expats in Erbil

 In my experience there aren’t many expats in Erbil.
 Most of them live around the area of Dream City where most of the international facilities are such asinternational supermarkets and restaurants.
 At several bars such as “The Two Princesses”, which is an Irish Pub (In Iraq!) expats can be found.